1inch Price Hits $3.77 on Exchanges (1INCH)

 Buying and Selling 1inch

-It is usually not currently possible to buy alternative cryptocurrencies such as 1inch directly using US dollars.
-Investors seeking to trade 1inch should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+It is usually not currently possible to buy alternative cryptocurrencies such as 1inch directly using U.S. dollars.
+Investors seeking to trade 1inch should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy 1inch using one of the exchanges listed above.

 Receive News & Updates for 1inch Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for 1inch and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.